 Our Inner GPS

-My life path is as a coach and guide to my clients through aspects of the journey of Life and helping in creating an End of Life Plan.
+My path is as a coach and guide for my clients.
+I help them navigate through aspects of their life's journey and to consider an End of Life Plan.
 This practice requires us to face many uncomfortable emotions — the fears, uncertainties, and unknowns around this subject.

-During this process, we pull apart what it is that instigates these emotions.
+During this process, we pull apart what instigates these emotions.
 Fear is like a fog.
-The longer you stand amidst it, you begin to find it slowly dissipates, and your vision begins to improve.
+The longer you stand amidst it, you find it slowly dissipates, and your vision improves.
 We discover standing in amongst the pillars of difficult emotions it is possible to gain insights around Life in the now, and that helps to inform us of the End of Life priorities we hold.

-The emotional GPS within each of us helps us on this journey, furthering ease around a subject that, due to its sensitive content, is often sidelined in our Western Culture.
+The emotional GPS within each of us helps us on this journey, furthering more learning around the emotional guidance we have ignored over the years.